 The main side effect of taking milk of magnesia, or any laxative, is diarrhea.

 If diarrhea occurs or you become nauseated, stop taking milk of magnesia.
 If a more serious side effect results, like rectal bleeding, see your doctor right away.
 This could indicate a more serious health concern.

-There are three main lifestyle choices you can make to help prevent constipation:
+There are three main lifestyle choices to consider to help prevent constipation:

 Eat a high fiber diet

-Eating a high-fiber diet generally helps keep you regular.
-Recommended foods include berries and other fruits, green, leafy vegetables, and whole-grain bread and cereals.
+Eating a high fiber diet generally helps keep you regular.
+Recommended foods include:

 Drink plenty of fluids